BillyGeros94/ab-testing-analysis/README.md

     Run the main script src/main.R to execute the full analysis.

     Ensure the required packages (tidyverse) are installed.
-The script will guide you to the dataset.

 ---